theQRL/docs.theqrl.org/_docs/mining/full-node.md

 Follow [these instructions](https://msdn.microsoft.com/en-us/commandline/wsl/install-win10) to install Ubuntu using Linux Subsystem, start the Ubuntu bash shell, and then follow the previous instructions on setting up QRL.

-*We are working on a solution to native Windows support*
+*A native Windows solution is in the works*

 ## Install QRL